Intersection Bounds: Estimation and Inference: Motivating Examples and Informal Overview of Results

 What are good \textit{estimators} and \textit{confidence regions} for the bound $\theta_0$?
-The first and perhaps simplest idea is to base estimation and inference on the sample analog: $\inf_{v \in \mathcal{V}} \widehat \theta(v)$.
+A natural idea is to base estimation and inference on the sample analog: $\inf_{v \in \mathcal{V}} \widehat \theta(v)$.
 However, this estimator does not perform well in practice.
-First, the sample analog estimator tends to be downward (optimistically) biased in finite samples.
-Second, and perhaps more importantly, unequal sampling error of the estimator $\widehat \theta(v)$ across $v$ can overwhelm inference in finite samples.
-Indeed, different levels of precision of $\widehat \theta(v)$ at different points can severely distort the perception of the minimum of the bound-generating function $\theta(v)$.
+First, the analog estimator tends to be downward biased in finite samples.
+As discussed in the introduction, this will typically result in bound estimates that are much narrower than those in the population, see e.g. \cite{Manski/Pepper:00} and \cite{Manski/Pepper:08} for more on this point.
+Second, inference must appropriately take account of sampling error of the estimator $\widehat \theta(v)$ across all values of $v$.
+Indeed, different levels of precision of $\widehat \theta(v)$ at different points can severely distort the perception of the minimum of the bounding function $\theta(v)$.
 Figure \ref{fig1} illustrates these problems geometrically.
-The solid curve is the true bound-generating function $v \mapsto \theta(v)$, and the dash-dotted thick curve is its estimate $v \mapsto \widehat \theta(v)$.
-The remaining dashed curves represent eight additional potential realizations of the estimator, illustrating the precision of the estimator.
+The solid curve is the true bounding function $v \mapsto \theta(v)$, and the dash-dotted thick curve is its estimate $v \mapsto \widehat \theta(v)$.
+The remaining dashed curves represent eight additional potential realizations of the estimator, illustrating its precision.
 In particular, we see that the precision of the estimator is much lower on the right side than on the left.
 A na\"{i}ve sample analog estimate for $\theta_0$ is provided by the minimum of the dash-dotted curve, but this estimate can in fact be quite far away from $\theta_0$.
 This large deviation from the true value arises from both the lower precision of the estimated curve on the right side of the figure and from the downward bias created by taking the minimum of the estimated curve.

 To overcome these problems, we propose a \emph{precision-corrected} estimate of $\theta_0$: